RollerSweet/LogAndLoad/README.md

 Wait for the download to complete.
 The time taken for the download depends on the number of logs and their sizes.

+## Built With

+Frontend built using React.js for a responsive UI.
+Backend services developed in Python with FastAPI.
+PowerCLI scripts for interacting with vCenter server.

 ### Installation

 Clone the repository to your local machine to get started: